Microsoft Teams Contact Centre: What Are My Options?

 When configuring queues and auto attendants, users need at least one Microsoft service number, direct routing number, or hybrid number per resource account that you want to be dialable.

 Agents who receive calls must be enterprise voice-enabled and be in TeamsOnly mode.
 For businesses moving from Skype for Business, this is a major consideration.
+Even if you're in between Teams and Skype for Business, you can still use them simultaneously.
+Learn more about Skype to Teams calling in this blog.

 Outside of the call experience, some native reporting is available via a Power BI dashboard.
 Here you can monitor call quality, agent performance, and queue metrics.